AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Introduction

 \section{Introduction}

-Autonomous systems operating in real-world environments face a constant challenge: distribution shift.
-These shifts, driven by changing environmental conditions, system degradation, or complex multi-agent interactions, can severely degrade the performance of predictive models.
-For safety-critical applications such as autonomous driving and robotic navigation, identifying these shifts and providing robust, uncertainty-aware predictions is not just a performance requirement; it is a safety necessity \cite{11274485, lindemann_safe_2023, yang_safe_2023, tayal2025a}.
-Identifying this distribution shift and quantifying the uncertainty of predictors in these settings is a significant challenge.
-Conformal Prediction (CP) has emerged as a gold-standard framework for providing such reliability, offering distribution-free uncertainty quantification with formal coverage guarantees~\cite{vovk_algorithmic_2022}.
-Although split conformal methods are widely used due to their simplicity and guarantees, they typically assume that the data distribution remains exchangeable with a held-out calibration set \cite{lei_distribution-free_2018}, an assumption which is violated under distribution shift.
+Autonomous systems operating in real-world environments are subject to constant change.
+These changes induce distribution shift, driven by changing environmental conditions, such wind or weather, system degradation due to damage or wear and tear, or through multi-agent interactions, which can all degrade the performance of predictive models.
+For safety-critical applications such as autonomous driving and robotic navigation, identifying these shifts and providing robust, uncertainty-aware predictions is not just a performance requirement; it is a safety necessity \cite{brunke_safe_2022}.
+Distribution shift in robotics does not only change the magnitude or frequency of errors, it can change the structure of the errors.
+For example, tire damage in a ground vehicle or strong winds affecting a drone can induce directionally biased prediction errors.
+Because prediction regions are often used to define where robots should slow down, avoid, or plan conservatively \cite{11274485}, these structural changes directly affect the usefulness of uncertainty estimates.
+Thus, prediction regions should not only adapt in size, but also in shape, as environmental and system conditions evolve.

-Recent advances in Online Conformal Prediction have addressed this violation by adjusting the conformal quantile thresholds to maintain target coverage levels.
-This is commonly done through reweighting techniques \cite{tibshirani_conformal_2019, barber_conformal_2023} or adaptive quantile adjustments \cite{gibbs_adaptive_2021, gibbs_conformal_2024,zaffran_adaptive_2022}.
-Although effective in achieving target coverage, these methods suffer from a critical limitation: they treat the nonconformity score function as fixed.
-The score function determines the geometry and efficiency of prediction regions.
-A static score function in a shifting environment often results in unnecessarily large conservative uncertainty bounds that lead to suboptimal control and decision-making.
-The choice and parameterization of these nonconformity scores significantly impact not only the efficiency (i.e., volume) of the prediction regions but also their informativeness for downstream decision-making tasks \cite{tumu_multi-modal_2024}.
+Uncertainty quantification has been a focus of much recent work, and conformal prediction (CP) \cite{vovk_algorithmic_2022, lei_distribution-free_2018}, has emerged as a popular method for its flexibility to be applied to predictors of all types, its statistical grounding, and its ease of use for the practitioner.
+CP constructs prediction sets which contain the true label with high ($1 -\alpha$) probability, under the assumption of exchangeability between the calibration and test distributions.
+In CP, the threshold controls the size of the prediction region, while the non-conformity score function controls its geometry.
+Online adaptation has largely focused on the former, leaving the latter fixed even when the structure of the data changes.